 Ancient Gods: Norse Deities

-The Vikings’ sea trade, explorations, and conquests played a significant role in the spread of Norse myths.
-Their stories reached from Constantinople in the East to Iceland in the West.
-Norse gods and goddesses also belong to Scandinavian mythology.
-It focuses on a family of pre-Christian gods worshipped by Norwegians, Swedes, Germans, and Danes.
+The Vikings’ extensive sea trade, explorations, and conquests were crucial in disseminating Norse myths.
+Their narratives spanned from Constantinople in the East to Iceland in the West, embedding themselves deeply within Scandinavian mythology.
+This branch of mythology primarily revolves around a pantheon of pre-Christian gods revered across Norway, Sweden, Germany, and Denmark.

 Odin

-According to Germanic mythology, Odin is a Norse deity who held the highest status among the other ancient gods, goddesses, and mortals.
+According to Germanic mythology, Odin is a Norse deity with the highest status among the other ancient gods, goddesses, and mortals.
 He ruled over the universe and had a throne at the highest point of Asgard.
 Asgard is akin to Mount Olympus in Greek mythology.

 Odin was known for being unprecedentedly intelligent.
 He was the leader and protector of the Norse princes, heroes, and people.
 Odin watched over the world from his divine throne, Hlidskjalf, which allowed him to see and hear all that was occurring below him.